ngs-docs/2023-snakemake-book-draft/src/beginner+/debugging.md

 ## Running all the rules you can with `-k/--keep-going`

-Snakemake has a slighly confusing presentation of error messages from shell commands: the messages appear _above_ the notification that the rule failed
+Snakemake has a slightly confusing presentation of error messages from shell commands: the messages appear _above_ the notification that the rule failed